pwr-ai/ai-department-website/content/en/project/scikit-multilearn/index.md

 ---
-title: "scikit-multilearn: A Python library for Multi-Label Classification"
+title: 'scikit-multilearn - A Python library for Multi-Label Classification'
 summary: scikit-multilearn is a Python library for performing multi-label classification compatible with the scikit-learn and scipy ecosystems.
 tags:
 - multi-label classification